Microsoft Windows Licensing

 Eligibility

-Cornell University has renewed our Campus Agreement with Microsoft to provide the Desktop Bundle for all computers owned by Cornell University.
+Cornell University provides the Microsoft Windows for all computers owned by Cornell University.

-The Campus Agreement currently allows Cornell University staff, faculty, and affiliates* to download selected Microsoft Windows desktop operating systems and install them on computers owned by Cornell University and its affiliated institutions at no cost.
+Microsoft Windows desktop operating systems can be installed on computers owned by Cornell University.
 Computers must have been initially purchased with a licensed version of Microsoft Windows operating system to qualify.
-Students, retirees, and alumni are not covered by the Campus Agreement, and are not authorized to download software covered by the Agreement.

-Please note that the Weill Cornell Medical College has its own arrangement in place with Microsoft, and is not covered by the Campus Agreement.
+Please note that Weill Cornell Medicine has its own arrangement in place with Microsoft.
 Weill Cornell staff and faculty should check with their local IT providers for information about Microsoft licensing.

 Download Windows OS

-For installation onto Cornell-owned computers by authorized IT support personnel.
+For installation on Cornell-owned computers by authorized IT support personnel.

 If you wish to upgrade your Cornell-provided computer to Windows 11, please contact your department's IT support team.